-We are looking to describe the flow of funding for Greater Manchester (GM) health and care system: with a particular focus on understanding how funds enter the system and how these funds are subsequently spent.
+We described the flow of funding for Greater Manchester health and care system: with a particular focus on understanding how funds enter the system and how these funds are subsequently spent.

-We plan to do this by quantifying the funding allocated by the central government to the ten local authorities and ten Clinical Commissioning Groups (CCGs) in GM, and the funds raised by local authorities through local taxes and looking at how the money is then spent by the local authorities and CCGs on different health care, social care, and public health services and providers.
+We did this by quantifying the funding allocated by the central government to the ten local authorities and ten Clinical Commissioning Groups (CCGs) in Greater Manchester (which since the 1st July 2022 have been subsumed into Greater Manchester Integrated Care Partnership), and the funds raised by local authorities through local taxes and looking at how the money is then spent by the local authorities and CCGs on different health care, social care, and public health services and providers.

-Both of these developments have implications for the financing of health and social care.
-As a starting point for considering how GM may take advantage of these changes, particularly how resources allocated to GM as an ICS may be redistributed within GM, it is useful to consider the volume of funding currently available and how it flows through the health and care system.
+Integrated Care Systems are partnerships of local/regional organisations that come together to plan and deliver joined up health and care services, and to improve the lives of people who live and work in their area.
+As a starting point for considering how GM may take advantage of these changes, particularly how resources allocated to Greater Machester as an Integreated Care System may be redistributed within the region, it was useful to consider the volume of funding available and how it flowed through the health and care system.

 As far as we are aware there is no mapping of the flow of funding for the whole health and care system for any area in England.
 Data on health and care funding for CCGs and Local Authorities are publicly available, but information on how these resources are spent is not currently available in an organised format, hindering comparisons and analysis.

-We will quantify this income and expenditure for all of GM together, and compare the 10 localities and changes over time.
+- We quantified the income and expenditure for all of GM together, and compared the 10 localities and changes over time.